THEPIYUSHBHATT/password-generator/README.md

 # password-generator
-A simple password generator made by me for generating 20 digit password with all necessary conditions to be a strong password. tech stack used :- HTML , CSS , Javascripts
+A useful thing which helps you to generate passwords for your personal accounts .
+It generates passwords on some conditions such as uppercase , lowercase , special characters and numbers .
+It generates password from between 4 to 20 words .

+Tech Stack used - HTML , CSS , Javascript.